umweltdk/node-text-content-stream/README.md

 =======================================
 [![NPM][3]][4]

-Pipe a stream into a HTML element, overwriting textContent with the latest chunk
+Pipe a stream into a HTML element, overwriting textContent with the latest chunk.
+A new animation frame is requested on each write as to not choke the browser.

 Usage
 -----